TheoNshimyimana/landing-page/README.md

-# Landing page from Odin Recipe project
+# Landing page from Odin Recipes project
 Done by Theophile Nshimyimana